EPM 101Financial Close

 What the Financial Close Includes

-The financial close is not a single step.
-It is a sequence of interdependent activities that must happen in the right order.
+The close is a sequence of interdependent activities that must happen in the right order.

 Transaction Recording and Accruals